-Artist Peregrine Heathcote is known for his gorgeously exquisite paintings that recall bygone times when travelling was the pinnacle of luxury.
-Fusing iconic pre-war design with modern conceptions of beauty, Heathcote’s work depicts the glamour and romance of the silverscreen-era, set against the backdrop of international jet set culture.
-It’s little wonder, therefore, that Heathcote has been asked to paint a series of works for Ralph Lauren, to celebrate the label’s SS20 collection.
+Artist Peregrine Heathcote is known for his exquisite paintings that recall bygone times when travelling was the pinnacle of luxury.
+Fusing iconic pre-war design with modern conceptions of beauty, Heathcote’s work depicts the glamour and romance of the silver screen-era, set against the backdrop of international jet set culture.
+It’s little wonder, therefore, that Heathcote was asked to paint a series of works for Ralph Lauren, to celebrate the label’s Spring/Summer collection.
 The Luxury Channel duly caught up with the artist to talk fashion, films and sky-diving Sheikhs….

 With the scenes I create, I try and conjure a semi-solitary exclusive experience of travel and adventure.
 I guess nowadays that is more achieved through boutique travel experiences tailored to families and smaller groups, rather than the mass package holidays.

 I find travelling so inspiring and visiting new places often inspires new elements in the backgrounds of my work.
-Last year, I was in Marrakech working for a client and that rubbed off in some of the scenes on show in Scottsdale, Arizona a few months later.
+A couple of years ago, I was in Marrakech working for a client and that rubbed off in some of the scenes on show in Scottsdale, Arizona a few months later.

 I’ve painted some really inspiring and interesting people – Sheikhs, princes, captains of industry, visionaries, collectors and people in love.
 The world I portray does appeal to a certain type of timeless nostalgia and I love sharing that language and experience with an appreciative collector.
-I have a really amazing project starting next week for a collector who wants an adaptation of a scene from the film Blade Runner – the 1982 science fiction film directed by Ridley Scott starring Harrison Ford, Rutger Hauer and Sean Young.
+I had a really amazing project for a collector who wanted an adaptation of a scene from the film Blade Runner – the 1982 science fiction film directed by Ridley Scott starring Harrison Ford, Rutger Hauer and Sean Young.

 I am happy every time a collector buys a painting.
 Each painting is a capsule of a moment of imagined reality, and I am proud of every sale.
-My work in the 2020 spring Ralph Lauren campaign, my artwork as the front-piece for the Battersea Power station redevelopment and some of my larger scale paintings appearing in the press.
+My work in the Ralph Lauren campaign, my artwork as the front-piece for the Battersea Power Station re-development and some of my larger scale paintings appearing in the press.